Elgen69/App-Dev-Group-2/README.md

 2. **Documentation** – notes, requirements, diagrams, and design artifacts.
 3. **Experiments** – branches and prototypes where we test out features.
 4. **Process Logs** – evidence that the *journey* is as important as the destination.

----

-## 📂 Structure
-You can expect to find:
-- `src/` → main codebase of the app.
-- `docs/` → design documents, UML diagrams, notes.
-- `prototypes/` → proof-of-concepts and experimental builds.
-- `README.md` → this file, your guide to understanding what’s going on.

----

 ## 🚀 Our Philosophy
 This repo is **not** a showcase of flawless code.
 Instead, it’s a playground where ideas evolve into reality.